 Well as soon as you get your computer, then you should immediately install the Adobe Creative Cloud, namely InDesign, Photoshop and Illustrator.

 These are three programs that you will get to know like the back of your hand as you manoeuvre your way through the design world.
-They’re not the only programs with the Adobe Creative Cloud but they are the ones you will need to master if you are going to become a graphic designer.
+They’re not the only programs within the Adobe Creative Cloud but they are the ones you will need to master if you are going to become a graphic designer.

 When recruitment ads demand proficiency in a long list of design tools, it can be difficult to read between the lines.
 After all, there probably isn’t a designer alive who’s mastered every single aspect of Photoshop.
 What if you’re not so hot on Illustrator but you’re a whizz at Figma?
 What qualifies as an ‘intermediate’ skill level anyway?